Skip to the content.

 }

 Please see the Authorization flow to understand these claims in more detail.
 To keep it short, this token proves that backend was trying to call supply-chain-agent and the scopes necessary to make this call.
-The aud for this is the Authorization Server (Keycloak in our demo) that the Agent trusts.
+The aud for this is the Person Server (http://127.0.0.1:8765) — the same entity that issued the agents’ aa-agent+jwt tokens and that will exchange the resource token for an auth token.

-You can see the identity of the caller has been established, but this call requires auth_token.
-Further down in the logs, you can see the supply-chain-agent creates a Resource token and responds with HTTP 401:
+Further in the logs, you can see the supply-chain-agent (via aauth-service) creates a Resource token and responds with HTTP 401:

 INFO:resource_token_service:✅ Resource token generated successfully